mbhamashah/katacoda-scenarios/Opearting System Basics 1/02-basics.md

 `echo "Welcome to DevOps Bootcamp !!"`{{execute}}

 There are many options with alomost all commands.
 You do not need to remember these options.
 You can refer to manual or online help using `man ` command.
-We will talk about this shortly.
+We will talk about this command shortly.

 `man echo`{{execute}}